thepraveen19/thepraveen19/README.md

 - 👋 Hi, I’m Praveen M Kadam
 - 👀 I’m interested in developing AI products.
 I have a patent in the advertising domain that uses AI and IoT tech.
 Research makes me happy and I like to take up new challenges.
-- 🌱 I’m currently learning Data science...
+- 🌱 I’m currently working as a senior data scientist...
 - 💞️ I’m looking to collaborate on AI products and services

 <!---